Matrix Approximation

 Eigenvector Equations

-By putting both optimality conditions together we get the eigenvector equations: should be proportional to the principal eigenvector of should be proportional to the principal eigenvector of
+By putting both optimality conditions together we get the eigenvector equations:

 Power iterations can be used for computation.